danelu1/IA/README.md

 # IA
 Laboratories and homeworks for the Artificial Intelligence course.

+# Homework1 - Timetable Problem
+Implementation of Monte Carlo and Hill Climbing Algorithms used for solving the timetable problem.

+# Homework2 - Classifications
+Implementation for the MLP and Random Forrest algorithms, using sklearn and manual implementations for both of them.
+The given datasets are visualized(displaying statistics about their features) and preprocessed(using imputation and scaling methods) before applying the algorithms.

 # Lab0 - Python Intro
 An introduction to Python, with certain basic problems to solve.